 “Nearby Sharing” feature on Windows 11/10 allows you to share documents, photos, links to websites, and more.
 In function, it is similar to Apple’s AirDrop.
 Using this, you can send any size file to another PC under Bluetooth.
 This feature depends upon Bluetooth, so the PCs should be Bluetooth-enabled to function correctly.
 However, there is no need to pair both PCs with Bluetooth.

 By default, ‘Nearby Sharing’ saves received files to your Downloads folder on your computer.
 However, if you need, you can change the default Save Location for Nearby Sharing in Windows 11/10.
 There are at least two ways through which you can achieve this task: using the Settings app or Windows Registry.
-For Windows 11, we will show the steps using the Settings app that is similar to Windows10.
+For Windows 11, we will show the steps using the Settings app, which is similar to Windows 10.
 But, the registry guide will be the same for Windows 11 and Windows 10.
 You can use either method that you would like to use.

 How to Change Default Save Location for Nearby Sharing via Windows 11 Settings app?